-The source of the appropriation is the Medicaid General Fund Local Assistance Account, which is part of the Global Cap.
-The Global Cap is funded by General Fund and HCRA resources.

-There are no additional provider taxes levied and no existing taxes have been modified.
+The source of the appropriation is the Medicaid General Fund Local Assistance Account.
+There have been no new provider taxes and no existing taxes have been modified as a result of this SPA.

-Section 1902(a)(30) requires that payments for services be consistent with efficiency, economy, and quality of care.
+3. Section 1902(a)(30) requires that payments for services be consistent with efficiency, economy, and quality of care.
 Section 1903(a)(1) provides for Federal financial participation to States for expenditures for services under an approved State plan.
 If supplemental or enhanced payments are made, please provide the total amount for each type of supplemental or enhanced payment made to each provider type.

-Response: The payments authorized for this provision are not supplemental or enhanced payments.
+Response: The payments authorized for this provision are additional payments made to those providers receiving a distribution.

-4. Please provide a detailed description of the methodology used by the state to estimate the upper payment limit (UPL) for each class of providers (State owned or operated, non-state government owned or operated, and privately owned or operated).
-Please provide a current (i.e. applicable to the current rate year) UPL demonstration.
-Under regulations at 42 CFR 447.272, States are prohibited from setting payment rates for Medicaid inpatient services that exceed a reasonable estimate of the amount that would be paid under Medicare payment principals.
+4. For clinic or outpatient hospital services please provide a detailed description of the methodology used by the state to estimate the upper payment limit (UPL) for each class of providers (State owned or operated, non-state government owned or operated, and privately owned or operated).
+Please provide a current (i.e., applicable to the current rate year) UPL demonstration.